UPCOMING SVIOA EVENTS

 Our primary purpose is to abstain from compulsive eating and compulsive food behaviors and to carry the message of recovery through the Twelve Steps of OA to those who still suffer.

+New to OA?
+Attend our meeting specifically for newcomers on Sundays, 3:30 pm.
 How do I start?
 Please read "Our Invitation to You," browse our website and attend a Local Meeting.
 What ever your problem with food, OA welcomes you.
 If you would like to learn more about OA and other meetings, visit OA's World Service Website - How Do I Start.

 PLEASE REMEMBER OUR 7TH TRADITION